 FIRST-YEAR ACADEMIC SKILLS PROGRAM

 All entering students are encouraged to participate in the First-Year Academic Skills Program (FYASP), which consists of a series of workshops during the fall semester designed to help students with the skills necessary for the study of law.
-FYASP is taught by Academic Support faculty and successful upper-division students who serve as Dean's Fellows.
+FYASP is taught by Academic Success faculty and successful upper-division students who serve as Dean's Fellows.
 FYASP begins during Orientation; all students participate in the FYASP Orientation workshops and may opt-in to the semester-long program during the first week of classes.
-Contact the Academic Support and Bar-Related Programs Office with any questions about FYASP and learn more about Academic Support and Bar-Related Programs here.
+Contact the Academic Success and Bar-Related Programs Office with any questions about FYASP and learn more about Academic Success and Bar-Related Programs here.

 Food service is available in the Tea Room, on the fifth floor of the Bullocks Wilshire Building.
 During the academic year, food service is provided Monday through Thursday from 7:00 a.m. to 8:00 p.m., and on Friday from 7:00 a.m. to 3:00 p.m.
 Hours are limited during the summer and holiday periods.
 Vending machines are located on the lower levels of the Westmoreland and Bullocks Wilshire buildings in the student lounges.